 3. Viewing habits and behavioral patterns for previous shows and viewers might be accessible, including information about viewer’s “buying habits, hobbies, interests, and the like.”

-4. Actual views of television programming can be collected by the telecast provider, to enable this system to “compare[s] the predicted and actual impressions and uses any variations to improve future predictions of impressions by the prediction system.”
-This information might be collected by monitoring set top boxes and recording instruments, such as digital video recorders.
+4. Actual views of television programming can be collected by the telecast provider to enable this system to “compare[s] the predicted and actual impressions and uses any variations to improve future predictions of impressions by the prediction system.”
+This information might be collected by monitoring set-top boxes and recording instruments, such as digital video recorders.

 The Official Google Blog from yesterday tells us that Google doesn’t stop at looking at impressions for the shows themselves:

-I’ve written about how Google might look at social interaction with television broadcasts in the future, and how they could use a microphone from your household to monitor ambient noise in your home, which would be transformed from actual audio to a visual representation of those sounds – which can’t be transformed back into audio – keeping any conversations private.
-A method like that might help the search engine know whether or not viewers are still in front of their TV screens when a commercial comes on, or have left the room.
+I’ve written about how Google might look at social interaction with television broadcasts in the future and how they could use a microphone from your household to monitor ambient noise in your home, which would be transformed from actual audio to a visual representation of those sounds – which can’t be transformed back into audio – keeping any conversations private.
+A method like that might help the search engine know whether or not viewers are still in front of their TV screens when a commercial comes on or have left the room.
 That post is: Google Radio and TV Personalization, Ratings, and Advertising Patent Applications.

 In the future, will Google be watching what you’re watching on TV, listening in to see if you’re still in front of the screen when ads come on, noting whether or not you’re channel surfing when those ads are broadcast?
-Actually, much of that (except for the listening in part) is happening now for viewers using certain telecast services.
+Much of that (except for the listening in part) is happening now for viewers using certain telecast services.

 The Official Google Blog post concludes: